 Foot problems are one of the most common issues associated with diabetes.
 Luckily, our team at Viasox recognizes the need for quality foot care — that's why we're proud to offer functional and fashionable diabetic socks and compression socks to help diabetic patients protect their feet from damage, injury, and infection.

 Our socks aren't just great for keeping your feet warm — they're specially designed with your comfort and safety in mind.
-Made with high-quality materials, super-stretchy fabric, and antimicrobial and moisture-wicking properties, our socks are a wardrobe staple for anyone living with diabetes or neuropathy.
+Made with a protective material blend, super-stretchy fabric, and antimicrobial and moisture-wicking properties, our socks are a wardrobe staple for anyone with diabetes, neuropathy or sensitive feet.
 We stock a huge range of socks in a variety of styles, lengths, colors, and sizes to ensure that everyone will find a pair that's right for them.

-Shop online with us today to browse our entire collection of non-binding diabetic socks and compression socks, or reach out to our friendly team for help with placing your order.
+Shop online with us today to browse our entire collection of non-binding diabetic socks and compression socks, or contact our friendly team for help placing your order.